alphagov/paas-team-manual/source/support/finding_apps_with_noisy_logging.html.md

 You can use the `cf top` plugin to get a feel for which applications are logging more than they should be.

+>To install cf plugins on M1 based chips, you need to compile the binary manually and install it

 [ECSTeam/cloudfoundry-top-plugin](https://github.com/ECSTeam/cloudfoundry-top-plugin)

 Install the plugin with `cf install-plugin -r CF-Community "top"`, then (while